kevintruby/w2o-dev-test/app/test1/README.md

-# Test1
+# Dev Test Option #1

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.

+## Problem Definition:

+Create a Web display that uses the Wikipedia API to display a list of all current images on the New Jersey Wikipedia page with the username (if any) of the account that uploaded each image.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:3200/`.
+If run through the Docker instance, replace "localhost" with the instance IP address.

 ## Code scaffolding